+It's easy to search within a book!
 Scribd makes the text in a title searchable so you can find specific content quick and easy.
-If you're reading a book, and you want to find a particular word, phrase, or even how many times a particular letter appears, you can search the book for it.
+If you're reading a book, and you want to find a particular word, phrase, you can search the book for it!

-Click on the three horizontal lines in the upper righthand corner and select the 'Search' option.
+Click on magnifying glass in the upper righthand corner and select the 'Search' option.
 Type in what you wish to search and Scribd will automatically scan the title for the matching content.

-When it finds a match to your search, it'll list the page number and the paragraph it's located in highlighting the search query for you in yellow.
+When it finds a match to your search, it'll list the page number it's located in, highlighting the search query for you in blue.
 You can see exactly where in the paragraph it is located and by selecting one of the results will take you directly to the full page of the book that match can be found on.

 If the search function isn't available, it may be a title that was scanned and uploaded.
 Though in the conversion process Scribd makes the text searchable and available to major search engines, Scribd does not perform optical character recognition (OCR) on scanned titles.
 Which means, some titles that are from scanned images won't be searchable even if easily read.